Exploring the Characteristics of Ramadan:

 5. *Self-Improvement: * Ramadan serves as a catalyst for personal growth and self-improvement.
 Beyond physical abstinence, Muslims strive to cleanse their hearts and minds from negative traits such as anger, envy, and greed.
 The emphasis on forgiveness, patience, and gratitude cultivates virtues that extend beyond the month-long fast.
 Shaping individuals into better members of society.

 6. *Night of Power (Laylat al-Qadr): * Within the last ten days of Ramadan lies Laylat al-Qadr, or the Night of Power, considered the holiest night of the year.
 Muslims believe that the Quran was revealed to Prophet Muhammad (peace be upon him) on this auspicious night.
 It is a time of intense worship, supplication, and seeking divine blessings.
 The exact date of Laylat al-Qadr is unknown.
-But it is believed to fall on one of the odd-numbered nights during the last ten days of Ramadan.

 visit link.